openharmony/resourceschedule_memmgr/README.md

 ```
 ## Framework<a name="section_framework"></a>

 *Memory Manager* updates the *Reclaim Priority* and triggers the reclaim and kill behaviors based on some events.
-Its framework is as follows (the right side of the dotted line in the figure below is this part), which includes the following modules:
+The framework of *Memory Manager* is shown in the following picture, which includes the following modules.

-1、 *Event Center*: monitor all external events concerned by this part.
+1. *Event Center*: monitor all external events concerned by this part.
 The monitors in *Event Center* are registered by calling the interfaces provided by other subsystems, and events about applications and users will be received and notified to *Reclaim Priority Manager*, *Reclaim Strategy* and *Kill Strategy*.

-2、*Reclaim Priority Manager*: based on the notifications from the *Event Center*, calculate the sequence list of *Reclaim Priority* ,and provide an interface to *Reclaim Strategy* and *Kill Strategy* for querying this list.
+2. *Reclaim Priority Manager*: based on the notifications from the *Event Center*, calculate the sorted list of *Reclaim Priority* ,and provide an interface to *Reclaim Strategy* and *Kill Strategy* for querying this list.

-3、*Reclaim Strategy*: according to the list of *Reclaim Priority*, adjust the reclaim parameters (the memory waterline, the reclaim ratio of file page / anonymous page, the compaction / swap-out ratio, etc.) and coordinate different reclaim mechanisms to work together to ensure the performance of memory supply under low and medium memory load.
+3. *Reclaim Strategy*: according to the list of *Reclaim Priority*, adjust the reclaim parameters (the memory waterline, the reclaim ratio of file page / anonymous page, the compaction / swap-out ratio, etc.) and coordinate different reclaim mechanisms to work together to ensure the performance of memory supply under low and medium memory pressure.

-4、*Kill Strategy*: as the logical end of reclaim, it ensures the memory supply under heavy memory load according to the list of *Reclaim Priority*.
+4. *Kill Strategy*: as the logical end of reclaim, it ensures the memory supply under heavy memory pressure according to the list of *Reclaim Priority*.

-5、*Kernel Interface*: as an interface to interact with the kernel, issue control commands such as reclaim parameters and kill to the kernel.
+5. *Kernel Interface*: as an interface to interact with the kernel, issue control commands such as reclaim parameters and kill to the kernel.

-6、*Memory Configuration Manager*: read and maintain the configurations required by the *Memory Manager*.
+6. *Memory Configuration Manager*: read and maintain the configurations required by the *Memory Manager*.

-7、*Disk Life Manager* (under planning): limit the amount of data written to the disk to ensure the device life of it.
+7. *Disk Life Manager* (under planning): limit the amount of data written to the disk to ensure the device lifetime of it.

 ![](figures/zh-cn_image_fwk.png)

 ### The List of Process Reclaim Priority<a name="section_prio"></a>

-The list of process *Reclaim Priority* provides the sequence list for reclaim and kill between processes.
+The list of process *Reclaim Priority* provides the sorted list for reclaim and kill between processes.
 The value and description of the *Reclaim Priority* defined by this part are shown in the following table:

 | Reclaim Priority                                                            | Description |
 |------------------------------------------------------------------------------------------|-------------|